Chorazin: History

-During Ottoman control, Khirbat Karraza was populated by the Zanghariyya Bedouin tribe and the village contained a shrine for a local Muslim saint, al-Shaykh Ramadan.
-The villagers used to store grain close to the shrine, certain that nobody would steal it and thereby violate the sanctity of the shrine.
+During the Ottoman era, Khirbat Karraza was populated by the Bedouin of the Zangariyye tribe.
+A shrine for a local Muslim saint, al-Shaykh Ramadan, was located there.
+According to local legend, the villagers stored their grain close by, certain that nobody would steal it and thereby violate the sanctity of the shrine.

-The Palestinian historian Walid Khalidi described the site in 1992: "Some village houses still stand, together with the remains of other houses.
-One of the old houses has been renovated.
-Also remaining is the tomb of Shaykh Ramadan, around which the village shrine had been built.
-The tomb is collapsing and the building in which it was housed no longer exists.
-It is surrounded by large carob trees."
+In 1992, Palestinian historian Walid Khalidi reported that some of the village houses were still standing and an older building had been renovated.
+He says the tomb of Shaykh Ramadan was crumbling and the building that once housed it was gone.
+The tomb was surrounded by large carob trees."

-Archaeological excavations
+Archaeology

+Excavations of Chorazin commenced in 1905 and resumed in the 1920s.

-Extensive excavations and a survey were carried out in 1962–1964.
-Excavations at the site were resumed in 1980–1987.
+Further excavations were carried out in 1962–1964, and resumed in 1980–1987.
 In 2004, a small-scale salvage excavation was conducted by the Israel Antiquities Authority along the route of an ancient road north of Moshav Amnun.
 In the literature, the road is referred to as "the way through Korazim."
 It crossed the Chorazin plateau from west to east, branching off from the main Cairo–Damascus road that ran northeast toward Daughters of Jacob Bridge.

 The main settlement dates to the 3rd and 4th centuries.
-The majority of the structures found were made from basalt, a black volcanic rock found locally.
-The town's ruins are spread over an area of 25 acre, subdivided into five separate quarters, with a synagogue in the centre.
+Most of the structures were from basalt, a black volcanic rock found locally.
+The ruins are spread over an area of 25 acre, subdivided into five separate quarters, with a synagogue in the centre.
 Close by is a ritual bath (mikvah), surrounded by public and residential buildings.
-The handful of millstones used in olive oil extraction found suggest a reliance on the olive for economic purposes, like other villages in ancient Galilee.
+Several millstones used in olive oil extraction suggest that Chorazim, like other villages in ancient Galilee, earned their living from olive cultivation.

+In June 2026, a twelve-year-old boy discovered a 1,500-year-old blue gemstone during an archeological dig in the Korazim National Park.
+Achia Kohn-Tavorn identified it as a type of agate stone used by the Romans in jewelry as a symbol of wealth.